15 Best Iceland Car Rental Tips (2023)

 While it is typical to do a walk around of your rental car with an agent to detail any existing damage, it never hurts to take your own additional photos and videos (especially of any problem areas).
 Don’t forget the vehicle interior!

-If you do find immediate damage that was not noted during the check up, email pictures and videos to the car rental company right away.
+If you do find immediate damage that was not noted during the initial inspection, email pictures and videos to the car rental company right away.

 When you return your Iceland car rental, also take photos and video.
 (Especially important if you are returning your vehicle before opening or after closing.